 The species name was originally cited by historical Swedish botanist Linnaeus as Chionanthus virginica, treating the genus as feminine; however, now the genus is correctly referred to as masculine, which means the species' correct name is virginicus.
 Besides fringe tree or white fringe tree, common names that you may see for this tree include old man's beard and grancy greybeard.
 "Grancy" is another word meaning grandpa or grandad.

 At maturity, the tree will be around 12 to 20 feet tall and wide.
 It can have several trunks, making the shape variable depending on the way they grow.

-Leaves that are 3 to 8 inches long appear as the tree is flowering in late spring.
+Leaves that are three to eight inches long appear as the tree is flowering in late spring.
 The shrub is dioecious, which means it can be male or female.
 A male tends to flower more elaborately and may have a better show of the white blooms that appear in May and June.